Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 -

 European Union (France): Stringent regulatory environment; French labor law (2021 Accord National Interprofessionnel) mandates employer provision of equipment and ergonomic assessment for remote workers.
-Additionally, French law recognizes le droit à la déconnexion (the right to disconnect), establishing worker protections absent in the U.S. France serves as a case of regulation-driven distributed work design.
+French law also recognizes le droit à la déconnexion (the right to disconnect), a worker protection absent in the U.S. France thus illustrates regulation-driven distributed work design.

-This contrast enables investigation of a critical moderating variable: How do regulatory environments shape architectural responses to distributed work?
-Understanding this relationship has direct applicability to the U.S. as policy environments evolve.
+This contrast allows me to investigate a key moderating variable: How do regulatory environments shape architectural responses to distributed work?
+The comparison has practical relevance for U.S. practitioners as policy environments continue to evolve.

 Node Focus: Primary data collection focuses on two nodes: High-Intensity Anchor (HQ/corporate offices) and Ergonomic Periphery (Home workspaces).
 The third node, Community Node (coworking/smart work centers), is addressed through literature review and secondary data.
 This narrower focus enables deeper analysis within the dissertation timeline while maintaining theoretical completeness.